itenium-be/blog-posts/autohotkey/2018-05-01-autohotkey-hotkeys.md

 [it might still be possible to map them to a script](https://autohotkey.com/docs/KeyList.htm#SpecialKeys).

 You can also let Autohotkey itself do the figuring out for you.
-Its builtin command `KeyHistory` opens a window where you can figure which is which.
+Its builtin command `KeyHistory` opens a window where you can figure out which is which.

 ## Native function

 Prefix a hotkey with `~` to not block the native function.

 ```ahk
 #IfWinActive, ahk_class CabinetWClass
 ; Control + Shift + 6: Details View in Windows Explorer